 Late in diastole, the mitral (bicuspid) and tricuspid valves between the atria and ventricles (atrioventricular [AV] valves) are open and the aortic and pulmonary valves are closed.
 Blood flows into the heart throughout diastole, filling the atria and ventricles.
 The rate of filling declines as the ventricles become distended and, especially when the heart rate is low, the cusps of the AV valves drift toward the closed position (Figure 30–1).
 The pressure in the ventricles remains low.
 About 70% of the ventricular filling occurs passively during diastole.

 Divisions of the cardiac cycle: (A) systole and (B) diastole.
 The phases of the cycle are identical in both halves of the heart.
 The direction in which the pressure difference favors flow is denoted by an arrow; note, however, that flow will not actually occur if a valve prevents it.
 AV, atrioventricular.

 Contraction of the atria propels some additional blood into the ventricles.
 Contraction of the atrial muscle narrows the orifices of the superior and inferior vena cava and pulmonary veins, and the inertia of the blood moving toward the heart tends to keep blood in it.
 However, despite these inhibitory influences, there is some regurgitation of blood into the veins.

 At the start of ventricular systole, the AV valves close.
 Ventricular muscle initially shortens relatively little, but intraventricular pressure rises sharply as the myocardium presses on the blood in the ventricle (Figure 30–2).
-This period of isovolumetric (isovolumic, isometric) ventricular contraction lasts about 0.05 s, until the pressures in the left and right ventricles exceed the pressures in the aorta (80 mm Hg; 10.6 kPa) and pulmonary artery (10 mm Hg), ...
+This period of isovolumetric (isovolumic, isometric) ventricular contraction lasts about 0.05 s, until the pressures in the left and right ventricles exceed the pressures in the aorta (80 mm Hg; 10.6 kPa) and pulmonary artery (10 mm Hg), and the ...